7.62×39 and .308 are both cartridge superstars. These rounds have big reputations and also big differences. This article…

 In terms of shear mass, in straight numbers, the 7.62x39mm is far and away the preeminent battle rifle caliber in the world.
 With over 100 million AK-47 and its clones having been produced it’s not hard to see why.
 That’s not a misprint, and it does not include the VZ-58, SKS, or the slew of Eastern European and North American rifles, and the light machine gun RPK which uses the caliber.
-There is nothing more common than this guy.
+There is nothing more common than AK-47 ammo.
 And why shouldn’t it be?
 Compact, hard-hitting at typical combat ranges, and all of the weapons which use it have proven to be supremely durable and reliable.

 7.62×39 Ammo Quick Answer Box:

 • Does an AK-47 and AK-74 rifle shoot the same ammo?
 No, the standard round for the AK-47 rifle is 7.62×39, the standard round for the AK-74 rifle is 5.45×39.
-You cannot fire 7.62×39 ammo in an AK-74 rifle, the magazine size differences for the two different caliber rifles make them incompatible for operation.
+You cannot fire 7.62×39 ammo in an AK-74 rifle.
+The magazine size differences for the two different caliber rifles make them incompatible for operation.

 • Is the 7.62×39 good for hunting?
 Yes, the Soviet 7.62×39 bullet is an effective hunting round for small to medium sized game.
 It has a similar ballistic profile to the more powerful .30-30 cartridge and is capable of taking down game up to the size of the common white-tail deer.